Rajokri

-Rajokri earlier known as "Harjokri" is a census town in New Delhi District (earlier in South West Delhi district) in the Indian union territory of Delhi.
+Rajokri (formerly Harjokri) is a census town in New Delhi District (earlier in South West Delhi district) in the Indian union territory of Delhi.
 Rajokri village is near Gurgaon border on NH-8.This village is one of the oldest village in Delhi.

 Demographics

 As of 2001 India census, Rajokri had a population of 12,758.
-It is a major Yadav village and is a part of Ahirwal.
-Rajokri mainly consists of people having the Jhagdoliya gotra of the Yadav caste.
+Rajokri is a major Yadav village and forms part of the Ahirwal region.
+The village population primarily comprises Yadavs, largely of the Jhagdoliya gotra, along with a notable Jatav community that has long been settled in the upper Pahari area of the village.
 There are many temples, But the most famous temples are Kholi Baba Temple and Lord Shiva Temple/Mahadev Mandir.
 RIT(Rajokri Institute of Technology) is just opened in 2019, Air Force Station, Kendriya Vidyalaya, Govt girls and boys schools junior government schools and many schools are now opened in Rajokri.